 United States of America

-Visitors arriving to Atlanta’s International Airport will arrive in the International Concourse E, where customs and immigration is located.
-After clearing customs, take the train to baggage claim to continue your journey to the United States.
+Visitors arriving to Atlanta’s International Airport will arrive in the International Concourse F, where customs and immigration is located.
+After clearing customs you can continue your journey to the United States.

 If you will be driving to the United States, be sure to have documents including car insurance, rental agreements, drivers license, etc., before trying to enter the US, as the process has become more strict in the last few years.